-If your goal is to lose fat, especially around your belly, it's not (unfortunately) going to happen overnight.
-Nor can you specifically spot-reduce fat from around your belly area; you'll need to target body fat as a whole.
+If your goal is to lose fat, especially around the belly, it's not (unfortunately) going to happen overnight.
+Nor can you specifically spot-reduce fat from around your belly area, though you can and will lose fat from that area by targeting total body fat.
 Consistent diet and exercise play a role in this, but it's true that some workouts do burn fat faster and more efficiently than others.
-(Though you'll need to stick to a healthy diet, like this two-week clean eating plan, to be able to see those effects.)
+(Reminder: you'll want to stick to a healthy diet, like this two-week clean eating plan, to be able to see those effects.)

 Cardio Isn't the Fastest Way to Lose Belly Fat